Skip to main content

 0. What metalworks is, in one breath

 Give it one sentence about a product idea.
-It reads real Reddit conversations (plus optional web research), tells you whether people actually want it, and turns that into the things you need to launch: positioning, the competitors to beat, a design system, a logo, a marketing site, a build spec, and launch copy.
+It reads real conversations across the web (Reddit, Hacker News, forums, plus optional web research), tells you whether people actually want it, and turns that into the things you need to launch: positioning, the competitors to beat, a design system, a logo, a build spec, and launch copy.
 Every demand claim links back to a real comment you can click.
 Anything it cannot back with a real quote, it drops.
 Two identity rules run through everything:

 1. Spec, don’t vendor. metalworks produces a runnable spec for your own coding agent (a Claude Code terminal) to build against.
 It is not a coding agent and does not host product backends.